Orthorexia In Men – Healthy Eating Obsession

 I couldn’t find any stats to back that up but anecdotally it seems to make sense.

-On my Instagram explore page, meal prep accounts will typically be run by men.
-Men are more probably more likely to have goals around body composition, gaining muscle, and achieving optimal performance.
+On my Instagram Explore page, meal prep accounts will typically be run by men.
+Men are more likely to have goals around body composition, gaining muscle, and achieving optimal performance.

 Again, that does not mean women don’t have performance goals or want to gain muscle.
 Just from my own experience and from what I see (so maybe “within my own bubble” is a better way to put it), those kinds of goals tend to be more common among men.